Authored by the expert who managed and guided the team behind the Ireland Property Pack

 How much are notary, registration, and legal fees in Ireland in 2026?

-These fees in Ireland generally represent about 0.5% to 1.5% of the property price, with the percentage being higher for lower-value properties and lower for expensive homes due to fixed cost components.
+As a percentage of the property price, these fees in Ireland generally represent about 0.5% to 1.5% of the purchase price, with the percentage naturally being higher on less expensive properties and lower on more expensive ones since some costs are fixed rather than proportional.

 What annual property taxes should I expect in Ireland in 2026?